hashchange/jquery.isinview/README.md

 There is an interactive demo at [JS Bin][demo-jsbin] or [Codepen][demo-codepen] which you can play with.
 Or explore the [lazy-loading example, below][example].

-**Other**

-If you are a happy user of this project already, you can support its development by [donating to it][donations].
-You absolutely don't have to, of course, but perhaps it is something you [might actually want to do][donations].

 ## Dependencies and setup

 jQuery.isInView depends on [jQuery][] and [jQuery.documentSize][].
 They must be ready for use when jquery.isinview.js is loaded.